4 months, 2 weeks ago petercreateParticipant

 Hi David, does it have to use so much CPU power when doing the animation?

 Thank you, David.
-It’s great!2 months, 2 weeks ago dgteamModerator
+It’s great!3 months, 3 weeks ago dgteamModerator

 Are these files we can get on-line?

-We can profile them to see what is causing the slowness.2 weeks ago petercreateParticipant
+We can profile them to see what is causing the slowness.1 month, 3 weeks ago petercreateParticipant

 I hope you have followed up this topic.
 Appreciating what you have made.
 If you wish, I can pass on a file to you, and so you can push forward.